Associate Professor Katie Greenaway

 Reconciling the unreconcilable

-University of Melbourne experts ask how we process emotions about Australia's 'no' result to enshrine a Voice to Parliament - as individuals and as a society?
+The ‘no’ result in the referendum to enshrine a Voice to Parliament has divided Australia.
+How do we process our emotions about the result – both as individuals and as a society?

 More resilient than we thought during lockdown

-New University of Melbourne research finds that many people coped relatively well emotionally during Melbourne’s long COVID-19 lockdowns.
+New research finds that many people coped relatively well emotionally during Melbourne’s long COVID-19 lockdowns – but with caveats.

 What we know about our resilience after 2021

-The strengths we have built during a tough 2021 will help us cope individually and collectively in an uncertain 2022, explain University of Melbourne experts
+In Australia, 2021 was characterised by family, social and financial dislocation.
+But strengths built during adversity will help us cope individually and collectively in an uncertain 2022

 Being open to emotion in art

-Art can provoke, plague, and preoccupy.
-But what can our interactions with Science Gallery Melbourne's MENTAL: Head Inside teach us about emotions in our lives?
+Art can provoke, plague and preoccupy.
+But what can our interactions with art teach us about fully experiencing emotions in our everyday lives?

 Finding friendship in art and algorithms

-Eavesdrop on Ideas explores the vital nature of friendship and community, not just with other humans but also our connections to nature, algorithms and art.
+COVID-19 has reinforced the vital nature of friendship and community – not just with other humans but also our connections to nature, algorithms, animals and art

 How to (sleigh) ride your emotions this Christmas

-For people feeling down or stressed this COVID-normal holiday period, University of Melbourne experts have some evidence-based tips for managing your emotions.
+Santa knows if you’re naughty or nice, but not if you’re sad or stressed.
+For people feeling down this holiday period, here are some evidence-based tips for managing your emotions

 The science of supporting others